Nathan Sivin 席文

 "Government Policy and the Astronomical Reform of 1280."
 Opening lecture, International Symposium on the Song State and Science, Hangzhou, China, 2006.7.
 25.

 An extended investigation of Chinese health care ca. A.D.
 1000, from a point of view that combines the conceptual tools of history of science with those of cultural and social anthropology and sociology.
 A central issue is the interplay between elite and popular therapies.
-One chapter is finished, and accepted for separate publication.
+The book is finished, and I am corresponding with a publisher.

 The first book-length intellectual biography of a traditional Chinese scientist, the polymath and diplomat Shen Kua 沈括 (1031-1095).
 A preliminary, exploratory version appeared in 1975.